cornell-cup/cs-reminibot/README.md

 # 7. Starting a virtual Minibot

-The following script in the `minibot` directory starts up a virtual Minibot to send messages to the BaseStation.
+Many features on the GUI require a connection to a Minibot.
+In the absence of a physical Minibot, we can simulate a virtual Minibot which can receive commands from the GUI with the following script.
+Open a new shell and run the following command from the root `cs-reminibot` directory:

 ```
-cd minibot
-python minibot.py -t
+python minibot/minibot.py -t
 ```

+Note: Anaconda users should activate the `cup` environment before running the script.

 To stop running the program, press Ctrl+C in the terminal window.

 # 8. Running the Vision System